 6. Using the default settings

-When you create a new WordPress site, it’s easy to dive straight into the content and start creating posts, pages, and changing the design.
+When you build a new WordPress site, it’s easy to dive straight into the content and start creating posts, pages, and changing the design.
 When you spin up a new site, however, it’s incredibly important to take a moment to go through the default WordPress settings.

 For example, you’ll probably want your site to have a tagline other than, “Just another WordPress site.”
 And the default permalink structure, “https://getflywheel.com/?p=123,” doesn’t look very professional and certainly isn’t the best option for SEO.